tgree/lokios/README.md

 qemu comes preinstalled in the docker image, so you can just test your changes immediately from the command line.
 By specifying an 'iTST' ACPI table entry we can also tell the kernel to exit after initialization steps are complete.

-qemu-system-x86_64 -cpu qemu64,+popcnt -drive file=bin/lokios.mbr,format=raw -nographic -device isa-debug-exit -smp 2 -acpitable sig=iTST,data=/dev/null
+qemu-system-x86_64 -cpu qemu64,+popcnt -drive file=bin/lokios.mbr,format=raw -nographic -device isa-debug-exit -smp 2 -acpitable sig=iTST,data=/dev/null -device virtio-net-pci,netdev=net0,disable-legacy=on,disable-modern=off,vectors=4 -netdev user,id=net0,hostfwd=tcp::12345-:12345 -object filter-dump,id=dump0,netdev=net0,file=net0dump.pcap -m 64M

 An exit code of 3 indicates that the kernel successful ran and exited.
 Any other exit code indicates a problem.